dell/csm-docs/content/docs/concepts/csidriver/features/powerstore.md

 **Note**:
 - If `blockProtocol` is set to `auto`, the driver will choose the protocol based on host initiators.
 Priority: NVMeFC > NVMeTCP > FC > iSCSI.

-## Volume group snapshot Support

-CSI Driver for Powerstore 2.3.0 and above supports creating volume groups and take snapshot of them by making use of CRD (Custom Resource Definition).
-More information can be found here: [Volume Group Snapshotter](../../../snapshots/volume-group-snapshots/).

 ## Configurable Volume Attributes (Optional)

 The CSI PowerStore driver version 2.3.0 and above supports Configurable volume attributes.